A Night of Creeps, Haunts, & Murder | Virtual Mystery

 If you wish to host this (or any other) game for profit, you will need a commercial license or provide us with your 501C number for a charity fundraiser - click here.

 - Minimum age:

 - 15 for horror content (ghosts, demons, witches, aliens, zombies, black magic).
-However, like the rest of our games, there is no foul language, sexual content, or drug references.
+There is no foul language, sexual content, or drug references

 - 6-13 (can be played with 4-5, but you'll need to have the packets available for the missing required players.)
 With the purchase, you'll receive the optional-to-view 4 required character list.